roldatasci/dsp/statistics/2-4-cohens_d.md

 >> Interpretation:

->> The Cohen's d computed (-0.089) for total weight in lbs shows that first babies
+>> The Cohen's d computed for total weight in lbs (-0.089) shows that first babies
 >> tend to weight LESS than other babies.
 However, the effect size, while larger
 >> than that for pregnancy length, is essentially negligible.

->> The author (Downey) interprets the 'd' value as the difference in means
+>> The author (Downey) interprets the Cohen's d value as the difference in means
 >> in standard deviations.
 In this case, we would say that the difference
 >> in means for total weights between first babies and other babies is only 0.089
 >> standard deviations.

->> In comparison, the difference in means for pregnancy length between first babies
+>> In comparison, the difference in means for pregnancy lengths between first babies
 >> and other babies is even smaller, at only 0.029 standard deviations.